kumahq/kuma-website/app/_src/policies/meshexternalservice.md

 ## Examples

-For the following examples the following `HostnameGenerator` will be used:
+For the examples below the following `HostnameGenerator` will be used:

 {% policy_yaml hostnamegenerator %}
 ```yaml